 How long have you been fishing the Susquehanna River?

-I started fishing the Susquehanna in 2013 when I moved to Pennsylvania after retiring from the Army.
+I started Susquehanna River smallmouth bass fishing in 2013 when I moved to Pennsylvania after retiring from the Army.
 I fell in love with the river and it motivated me to share it with other veterans, which lead me to guiding in 2015.

 What section of the river do you fish?